 **If you are currently traveling or residing outside of the United States, please enter your current US address or most recent address at which you resided for an extended period of time.

 Acceptable forms of ID include the following photo IDs if valid and unexpired:

 - State Issued Driver's License

 - US Military ID with photo

-- U.S. Passport Book or Card
+- U.S. Passport Book (Passport cards are not accepted)

 - Certificate of US citizenship

 - Foreign Passport